stape-io/gtm-server-side-wordpress-plugin/README.txt

 == Description ==

+If you are looking for the easiest way to implement server-side tracking on your WordPress website, the GTM Server Side plugin by stape.io is the best solution.
+It helps to easily modify the gtm script with the tagging server URL, adds a custom loader, and sends data layer events and webhooks.

+GTM Server Side plugin by stape.io features:

-Google Tag Manager Server Side Integration Made Easy.
+* Add web Google Tag Manager script on every website page.

-This plugin lets you:
+* Work with any other WP plugin that inserts gtm script on the website.

-* Add Google Tag Manager Web container to your website.
+* Adds custom loader, which makes Google Tag Manager and Google Analytics tracking invisible to ad blockers and other tracking prevention mechanisms.
-* Download gtm and google analytics javascript libraries from your domain and prevent 3rd party cookie blocking.
-* If you have an existing setup of GTM using another plugin it can update the settings of known plugins to use your GTM Server Side container for tracking.
-* Can send events to GTM server side without any js library and optimize page speed.
+* Sends events to GTM server side without any js library and optimizes page speed.
-* Add ecommerce Data Layer events
+* Adds e-commerce Data Layer events.
-* Add user data to Data Layer events
+* Adds user data to Data Layer events.

-Google Tag Manager Server Side makes your analytics data resistant to:

-* 3rd party cookies blockers (adBlockers can't block it)
-* intelligent tracking protection (Safari, Firefox, etc will track all users)
-* security policy restrictions (all js libraries will load from your domain)
+* Sends webhooks.

+Benefits of GTM Server Side plugin by stape.io:

+* Increase cookies lifetime when using a custom domain for server Google Tag Manager container.
+* Increases the accuracy of tracking when the custom loader is enabled.
+* Simplifies the process of adding GTM script on the website and delivering e-commerce and user data.

 == Installation ==